maxonemillion/responsive-portfolio/README.md

 Bootcamp Homework Assignment #2

 ## PURPOSE
-The purpose of this assigment was to build a responsive portfolio template utilizing Bootstrap CSS elements.
+The purpose of this assignment was to build a responsive portfolio template utilizing Bootstrap CSS elements.

 ## WHAT I LEARNED
 I learned how to build a basic responsive website using Bootstrap documentation.
 This was an incredibly valuable assigment.